2008–09 Serbian SuperLiga

-The 2008–09 Serbian SuperLiga (known as the Jelen SuperLiga for sponsorship reasons) was the third since its establishment in 2006.
+The 2008–09 Serbian SuperLiga (known as the Jelen SuperLiga for sponsorship reasons) was the third season of the league since its establishment in 2006.
 It began on 16 August 2008 and ended on 30 May 2009.
-Partizan Belgrade successfully defended their title.
+Partizan successfully defended their title.

 Team changes from 2007–08

 FK Bežanija were relegated to the Serbian First League after finishing in 12th place.
 Promoted from the First League were champions FK Javor Ivanjica and runners-up FK Jagodina.

 FK Smederevo, having finished in 10th place, had to play a two-legged play-off against the fourth-placed team from the First League, FK Rad.
 Rad won 4–3 on aggregate and thus were promoted to the SuperLiga while Smederevo were also relegated.

 FK Mladost Lučani declined their participation for the 2008–09 season due to financial problems on 2 July 2008.
 The spot left behind by Mladost was given to 11th placed (second to last) FK Banat Zrenjanin by the Serbian Football Association on the basis that the club has "better sponsors and more committed community support" than the other candidate for a free spot – FK Smederevo.
 This drew protests from FK Smederevo management who thought that their club has a better claim to stay in SuperLiga for the 2008–09 season based on their 2007–08 league finish.
 They even launched an official complaint with UEFA, but the answer they got was that UEFA stands by the Serbian Football Association's decision.